Sabres outlast Ducks in 10-round shootout, win 2-1

 O'Reilly and Ryan Kesler were grappling to the right of the net when Jake McCabe fired a long shot.
 Bernier got a glove on the puck but tipped it right to where O'Reilly and Kesler were tangled, sending it into O'Reilly's skate and into the open goal to make it 1-all with 4:25 left.

-Sabres second-year phenom Jack Eichel picked up his 28th point since the start of February with the secondary assist on O'Reilly's goal.
+Jack Eichel picked up his 28th point since the start of February with the secondary assist on O'Reilly's goal.

+After a largely invisible outing in a 2-0 loss at the Kings on Thursday, Eichel was much more active against Anaheim.
+Eichel's skating was on display from the start, creating two scoring chances in the opening 3:15.

+O'Reilly only found out that he would be playing on a line with Eichel earlier in the day and enjoyed the opportunity to work with the second-year phenom.

 Rakell pounced on a rebound 8:12 into the first, picking up his 31st goal to put the Ducks ahead 1-0.
 Rakell has now scored as many goals in 60 games this season as he did in his first 192 games, including the playoffs, for the Ducks, with nine goals over the last 10 games.

-Cam Fowler and Brandon Montour had the assists on Rakell's goal, with Montour collecting his third career point and Fowler's 167th career assist matching Andy McDonald for seventh place in franchise history.

-After a largely invisible outing in a 2-0 loss at the Kings on Thursday, managing his only two shots in the final 1:37, Eichel was much more active against Anaheim.
-Eichel's skating was on display from the start, creating two scoring chances in the opening 3:15.
+''We outshoot them heavily and carry the play for most of the game,'' Ducks defenseman Kevin Bieksa said. ''You don't hold your head too far down for this one.
+We didn't get the result, but we're happy with the way we played.''

 NOTES: Sabres RW Kyle Okposo (ribs) missed his eighth straight game. ...
-Ducks RW Ondrej Kase was a healthy stretch for the second straight game.
+Ducks RW Ondrej Kase was a healthy scratch for the second straight game.
 The rookie has just one goal and one assist in his last 18 appearances. ...
 The Ducks lost to an opponent who faced the Kings the previous night for just the third time this season.
 The Ducks had been 7-2-0 against teams playing back-to-back games in Southern California.

 UP NEXT